My family went to Penang Delight Cafe for a Malaysian lunch on a weekend.

 We were there just after 11:30am.
 The restaurant was pretty empty.
 But, half an hour later, more customers drop in for lunch.
 This restaurant seats 26.

 I ordered a Malaysian coffee to try.
 It is $2.
 Malaysian coffee has a thicker consistency than western coffee.
-More on following page.
-Click here to continue reading
+Continue reading

 When we visited Pho Han, we put a long forgotten hole in the wall restaurant, Prata-Man back in the our places to visit.
 We had visited it when we were new to the city.
 That was more than 10 years ago.
 We over heard the server telling a customer at the table next to us that Prata-Man has been in business for more than 20 years.